What are seismic calculations?

 Do I need Seismic Calculations?

 Seismic Calculations are almost always a requirement of the permit process.
 However, this is not something you can do on your own (unless, I suppose, you happen to be a seismic engineer).
-Above all, the good news is, we’re here to help.
-Moreover, our seismic engineers will prepare all the required calculations and documentation required for permitting.
+The good news is, we’re here to help.
+Our seismic engineers will prepare all the required calculations and documentation required for permitting.

 Seismic Calculations and Rack Configurations

 Every different configuration of racking must have the required calculations.
 Consequently, the cost of pallet rack seismic calculations increases as the number of different configurations increases.

 You can keep your costs down by standardizing your racking system.
 Limit the number of configurations by keeping everything as consistent as possible.
 Having beams at different elevations, or different heights/depths of frames, or different length or capacity of beams is all counted as separate configuration.
 Each configuration has to be independently calculated by an engineer.
 Consequently, the cost of the seismic calculations increases the more configurations you have.

 Factors Considered in Seismic Calculations: